Skip to content

 Why Wavelength Matters More Than You Think

-Every RF engineer eventually internalizes the same lesson: frequency is what the spec sheet gives you, but wavelength is what actually determines your physical design.
-Trace lengths, antenna elements, cavity dimensions, matching networks — they're all governed by wavelength.
-And that wavelength changes depending on the medium your signal is traveling through.
+Here's something every RF engineer eventually learns the hard way: the spec sheet hands you a frequency, but wavelength is what actually dictates your physical design.
+Trace lengths, antenna elements, cavity dimensions, matching networks — wavelength governs all of it.
+And that wavelength isn't fixed; it changes depending on what medium your signal is traveling through.

 The Core Relationship